Major and Minor

 Students in both the Major and Minor are encouraged to participate in a study-abroad program in Latin America (see the Office of International Programs for descriptions of such programs), and to have other travel, volunteer, or work experiences in Latin America as well.
 With a letter of permission from the College of Arts and Sciences, students also have access to Latin American courses at nearby Bryn Mawr College, Haverford College, and Swarthmore College.

-Students are encouraged to participate in scholarly extracurricular events and activities offered by organizations such as the Latin American and Latino Studies Program, the International House, the Casa Hispanica in the Modern Languages College House, the University Museum, and the many Latino student organizations of the Greenfield Intercultural Center.
+Students are encouraged to participate in scholarly extracurricular events and activities offered by organizations such as the Latin American and Latinx Studies Program, the International House, the Casa Hispanica in the Modern Languages College House, the University Museum, and the many Latinx student organizations of the Greenfield Intercultural Center.
 These organizations sponsor or co-sponsor speakers, symposia, and cultural events that enrich the course-work of Latin American Studies students.

 For more information about the Latin American Studies Major or Minor, please see the Latin American and Latinx Studies Associate Director at the Latin American and Latinx Studies Office at 457 McNeil Bldg, 3718 Locust Walk.
 In Fall 2020, please contact the Associate Director Catherine Bartch with any questions you may have at email@example.com.